kestralttr/catgifs/README.md

 #### Use a random number between 0 and 4998

-After discovering that the API's highest accepted offset value was 4998, I chose to simply select a random number, which would result in a very low probability of recently repeated gifs appearing in on application.
+After discovering that the Giphy API's highest accepted offset value was 4998, I chose to simply select a random number, which would result in a very low probability of recently repeated gifs appearing in the application.

 In addition, this approach would keep the application simple and fast, ensuring requests were as streamlined as possible.